frovedis/frovedis/doc/manual/manual_python.md

     L(w;x,y) := max{0, 1-ywTx}

-Where the vectors x are the training data examples and y are their corresponding labels (Frovedis considers negative response as -1 and positive response as 1, but when calling from scikit-learn interface, user should pass 0 for negative response and 1 for positive response according to the scikit-learn requirement) which we want to predict. w is the linear model (also known as weight) which uses a single weighted sum of features to make a prediction.
+Where the vectors x are the training data examples and y are their corresponding labels (Frovedis supports any values as for labels, but internally it encodes the input binary labels to -1 and 1, before training at Frovedis server) which we want to predict. w is the linear model (also known as weight) which uses a single weighted sum of features to make a prediction.
 Linear SVM supports ZERO, L1 and L2 regularization to address the overfit problem.